-We have reviewed the accompanying consolidated interim statements of net position of the Metropolitan Transportation Authority (the "MTA"), a component unit of the State of New York, as of September 30, 2014, and the related consolidated interim statements of revenues, expenses and changes in net position, and cash flows for the nine-month periods ended September 30, 2014 and 2013 (the "consolidated interim financial information").
+We have audited the accompanying consolidated statements of net position of the Metropolitan Transportation Authority (the "MTA"), a component unit of the State of New York, as of December 31, 2014 and 2013, and the related consolidated statements of revenues, expenses, and changes in net position and consolidated cash flows for the years then ended, and the related notes to the consolidated financial statements, which collectively comprise the MTA's consolidated financial statements as listed in the table of contents.

-Management's Responsibility for the Consolidated Interim Financial Information
+Management's Responsibility for the Consolidated Financial Statements

-MTA management is responsible for the preparation and fair presentation of the consolidated interim financial information in accordance with accounting principles generally accepted in the United States of America; this responsibility includes the design, implementation, and maintenance of internal control sufficient to provide a reasonable basis for the preparation and fair presentation of the consolidated interim financial information in accordance with accounting principles generally accepted in the United States of America.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's Responsibility
+Auditors' Responsibility